Funding opportunity

 As such, applicants for UKRI funding may be asked to demonstrate how their proposed projects will comply with our approach and expectation towards TR&I, identifying potential risks and the relevant controls you will put in place to help proportionately reduce these risks.

-Find further guidance and information about TR&I, including where applicants can find additional support, on UKRI’s website.
+Find further guidance and information about TR&I, including where you can find additional support, on UKRI’s website.

 Data management